Academic Milestones: PhD Program by Year

 Thesis proposal

-Note: The thesis proposal is an important academic milestone at the end of the Fall term in the 2nd year of the PhD program.
-Its format is inspired by the SSHRC proposal format and thus is intended to help students to develop their first thesis proposal both in preparation of their SSHRC proposals but also in preparation of their prospectus.
+Note: The thesis proposal is an important academic milestone at the end of the fall term in the 2nd year of the PhD program.
+Its format is inspired by the SSHRC proposal format and thus is intended to help students to develop their first thesis proposal both in preparation for their SSHRC proposals and their prospectus.
 The major mentor for developing the thesis proposal is the student’s supervisor.
-(A supervisor should be found by the student by September or October in their 2nd year).

 Format